facebook pixel

 6. Lack of collaboration

-At times, leaders even incentivise backstabbing behaviours by rewarding only top individual performers rather than those that uplift overall team efforts.
+At times, leaders even incentivise backstabbing behaviours by rewarding only top individual performers rather than those who uplift overall team efforts.
 Without a spirit of collaborative support, workers feel isolated and disengaged.

 Yet in the competitively-charged environment, no one feels safe or supported enough to coordinate wider initiatives.
-By fostering trust and incentivizing true collaboration, leadership can begin to unlock collective potential.
+By fostering trust and incentivising true collaboration, leadership can begin to unlock collective potential.

 7. Leadership issues